corp14x3/lorai/README.md

 ```sh
 python lorai.py
 ```
+or you can use lorai.bat

-> Note: Please dowload main folder to desktop.
-And if you use microsoft onedrive , please remove from your computer.
+> Note: Please dowload main folder to desktop, if you use microsoft onedrive , please remove from your computer. **And run as administrator**.